Tales from the trails

 Do you have a favourite memory?

-There are so many favourite memories in this job it’s had to pick one.
+There are so many favourite memories in this job it’s hard to pick one.
 We create artificial habitats, and some of this work involves making our own bird boxes.
 Recently, we were putting some up and stood them at the bottom of the tree, then we had a pair of blue tits begin to make a home in one whilst it was still on the floor.
 Every year brings new memories.

 How can people get involved?